grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ### Define query and alert condition

-In this section, we define the query, expression (used to manipulate the data -- `WHEN` in the UI), and the condition that must be met for the alert to be triggered (in default mode is the threshold).
+In this section, we define the query, expressions (used to manipulate the data -- the `WHEN` field in the UI), and the condition that must be met for the alert to be triggered (in default mode is the threshold).

 1. Select the **Prometheus** data source from the drop-down menu.